 5. It might relieve your headache

-About half of women with migraine headaches get them during their periods.
-Although most women with menstrual migraines avoid sex during their attacks, many of those who do have sex say it partially or completely relieves their headaches.
+About with migraine headaches get them during their periods.
+Although most women with menstrual migraines avoid sex during their attacks, many of those who do have sex say it their headaches.

 The biggest downside to having sex during your period is the mess.
 Blood can get on you, your partner, and the sheets, especially if you have a heavy flow.
 Aside from dirtying the bed, bleeding may make you feel self-conscious.
 Anxiety over making a mess can take some or all of the fun out of sex.